-Surprise Medical Billing
+Surprise Medical Billing3

 Issued as part of the Consolidated Appropriations Act of 2021, the No Surprises Act prevents surprise medical bills in connection with claims for services to treat an emergency medical condition that are performed by out-of-network providers, and limits the amount you may be required to pay.
-For more information on the No Surprises Act, please visit: [www.uhc.com](http://www.uhc.com) and searching "No Surprises Act".
+For more information on the No Surprises Act, please visit: www.uhc.com and searching "No Surprises Act".